-Head lice transmission is primarily spread by direct head to head contact.
+Head lice transmission is primarily by head to head contact.

 Head lice reproduction requires a male and a female louse.
 Nits (eggs) are laid very close to the scalp and cemented on to the hair.
 The egg hatches in 7 to 10 days.
 A louse is mature 7 to 10 days from hatching.